 Why does machine learning matter?

 Aside from the tremendous power machine learning has to beat humans at games like Jeopardy, chess, and Go, machine learning has many practical applications.
 Machine learning tools are used to translate messages on Facebook, spot faces from photos, and find locations around the globe that have certain geographic features.
 IBM Watson is used to help doctors make cancer treatment decisions.
 Driverless cars use machine learning to gather information from the environment.
 Machine learning is also central to fraud prevention.
 Unsupervised machine learning, combined with human experts, has been proven to be very accurate in detecting cybersecurity threats, for example.

-While there are many potential benefits of AI, there are also concerns.
+While there are many potential benefits of AI, there are also concerns about its usage.
 Many worry that AI (like automation) will put human jobs at risk.
 And whether or not AI replaces humans at work, it will definitely shift the kinds of jobs that are necessary.
 Machine learning's requirement for labeled data, for example, has meant a huge need for humans to manually do the labeling.

 - The Future of Life Institute brings together some of the greatest minds—from the co-founder of Skype to professors at Harvard and MIT—to explore some of the big questions about our future with machines.
-This Cambridge-based institute also has a stellar lineup on its scientific advisory board, from Nick Bostrom to Stephen Hawking to Morgan Freeman.
+This Cambridge-based institute also has a stellar lineup on its scientific advisory board, from Nick Bostrom to Elon Musk to Morgan Freeman.

 - The Machine Intelligence Research Institute at Berkeley is an excellent resource for the latest academic work in artificial intelligence.
 MIRI exists, according to Twitter, not only to investigate AI, but also to "ensure that the creation of smarter-than-human intelligence has a positive impact."

 - IBM Watson CTO: The 3 ethical principles AI needs to embrace (TechRepublic)